 I’d be lying if I said that the Italian cuisine wasn’t one of the trip’s highlights.
 Everyone raves about gelato when they visit Rome, so I thought I’d mention my favorite gelato place, Gelateria della Palma.
 (See here!)
 The place was filled to the brim with tourists, but it had more than 150 flavors to choose from, and was a great end to my trip.
 This gelato shop is located near the Pantheon, and is a wonderful way to cool down in the summer heat.
 My flavors of choice?
 A scoop of chocolate and a scoop of stracciatella (kind of like chocolate chip).
 My classmates and I definitely didn’t shy away from the gelato while we were here, but this shop was by far the best!

-Other notable visits included the Vatican, Piazza Navona, Vitti (a restaurant with the most delicious food, best service and cutest waiters throughout our entire time there), and the Spanish Steps.
+Other notable visits included the Vatican, Piazza Navona, and the Spanish Steps.

 To my readers: What do you want to do when you go to Rome?
 If you have already been, what sites do you suggest for visitors?